arunghosh/react-sequence/README.md

 # react-sequence-form

-React component which can aid navigation of sequence of react components.
+React component which can aid navigation between a set of react components.
 The sequence of components will be set as the children(see usage).
 There are 3 available navigation options now and these will ne injected to the props of the components
 * **gotoNext** - shall navigate to the next component
 * **gotoPrev** - shall navigate to the previous component
 * **gotoKey** - shall navigate to the component specified by the argument